Healing & Sympathy

 Prayers for the World

-- For peace, environmental justice and health for all around the world.
+- For peace, environmental justice and food, housing and health for all around the world.

 How can we pray for you?